DrewDrabek/enterprise-application/README.md

     Given a manager is logged into the system and there are several active tickets with varying priorities.

-    When the manager navigates to the "Active Tickets" page and sorts the tickets by priority (e.g., highest to lowest)
+    When the manager navigates to the "Tickets" page and sorts the tickets by priority (e.g., highest to lowest)

     Then the tickets are displayed in the selected order of priority.